Toll Brothers lifts revenue forecast as home sales, prices rise

 Analysts on average had expected earnings of $1.03 per share and revenue of $1.81 billion, according to Thomson Reuters I/B/E/S.

-(Reporting by Sanjana Shivdas in Bengaluru; Editing by Sai Sachin Ravikumar)
+(Reporting by Sanjana Shivdas in Bengaluru; Editing by Sai Sachin Ravikumar and Saumyadeb Chakrabarty)